domichel/GenCol/README.md

 media-sound/guitarix[dkbuilder] will install guitarix as usual.
 It will also install dkbuilder world writable into /usr/share/dkbuilder.
 An improved 'dkbuilder' script is provided.
-Just run it and follow the help message in order to setup and manage the dkbuilder virtual python environment.
+Just run it as user and follow the help message in order to setup and manage the dkbuilder virtual python environment.

 Enjoy!